Car Dealership Sales Effectiveness Metrics Guide 2026

 3. Gross Profit Per Unit (GPU)

 Selling more cars is great, but selling them profitably is better.
 GPU tells you how much profit you’re making on average for each vehicle sold.
 This helps ensure you’re not just moving metal, but making money.
+As of April 2026, the average GPU varies significantly by vehicle type and dealership strategy, but consistently tracking it is key to profitability.

 Formula: Total Gross Profit / Total Units Sold